Why choose Iowa for Theatre Arts?

 No. When you are accepted to the University of Iowa, you can add theatre as your major right away.

-Does the theatre department offer scholarships?
+Does the Department of Theatre Arts offer scholarships?

 The department offers scholarships available for both incoming first-year students and current students.
-More information
+More information about scholarship opportunities

 Yes.
 There are many electives courses available to non-majors; many of them will also count towards General Education requirements in Historical Perspectives, Literary, Visual and Performing Arts, and Values, Society and Diversity.

 What professions might I enter with a theatre arts major?

 The theatre itself, of course, is one.
 Many of our graduates go on to careers in acting, directing, writing, designing and producing.
 Others go into film, television or another arts disciple.
 Still others become teachers, using their training in theatre arts with their work in literature, history, and music.
 This major prepares you to excel in a wide range of other fields, especially those that place a premium on innovation, collaboration and communication.
 Recent graduates have gone into careers in law, business, medicine, journalism, and many others.